stackptr/resume/README.md

 ### Staff Software Engineer, Freckle by Renaissance (07/2017 - 10/2025)

-Working across the full stack to build out and scale applications for educators and students.
+Key contributor across the full stack to build and scale an EdTech platform widely used in schools across the country.

-- Implemented engaging user experiences with emphasis on rapid prototyping, validation through A/B testing, and best practices via accessibility and component frameworks.
+- **Frontend** Joined as first frontend engineer.
+Established React component library and patterns prioritizing maintainability, clarity, and long-term quality.
+Implemented and shipped product features emphasizing rapid prototyping, validation through A/B testing, and accessibility best practices.
+Championed product stability through integration testing and end-to-end QA.
+Led adoption of technologies including TypeScript, Testing Library, Redux, AriaKit, and Vite.
+Executed large-scale migration from Flow to TypeScript without impacting product stability.
-- Led adoption of libraries including TypeScript, Testing Library, AriaKit, and Vite.
+- **Backend** Expanded REST API using Haskell, PostgreSQL, and memcached, backed with AWS ECS, RDS and Elasticache.
+Designed and implemented stream processing service using Apache Kafka, AWS MSK, and SNS.
-- Core contributor to production Haskell backend and supporting libraries.
+- **Devops** Accelerated delivery pipeline to deployment environments using GitHub Actions, Jenkins, and AWS Codebuild.
+Scaled platform with Gitops using AWS Cloudformation and improved observability with Datadog, AWS Cloudwatch, and Bugsnag integrations.
-- Designed Node.js-based backend service architecture using Effect and Drizzle.
+- **Leadership** Translated complex requirements into iterative projects to support state standards, provisioning school districts, and classroom reporting.
+Mentored junior engineers and led projects to improve team processes, onboarding, and internal documentation.
+Streamlined developer experience with Nix, Docker, and AI-powered workflows using Cursor and Claude Code.
-- Improved devops and tooling with Nix, Gitops, Docker, and GitHub CI.
+- **Architecture** Directed move from monolithic backend to service architecture using Node.js, NestJS, and Effect.
+Delivered architectural guidance to help key stakeholders mitigate complexity and operational overhead.

 ### Director of Technology, UPchieve (10/2016 - 10/2017)